VasiliyKolihalov/HelpDeskSystem/Resources.Api/README.md

 ## Other technologies

-For type mapping, microservice uses [Automapper](https://github.com/AutoMapper/AutoMapper)
+For type mapping, this microservice uses [Automapper](https://github.com/AutoMapper/AutoMapper)